• Skip to primary navigation

 Unsanded Grout

 Also known as nonsanded grout.
-It’s used for thin joints or where scratching the surface can be an issue.
+It’s used for thin grout lines or where scratching the surface can be an issue.
 Although rare, this can happen on sensitive natural stones and when installing glass tiles.

 Common uses for this grout include ceramic wall tiles like subway tiles and also natural stone, such as marble, that is usually set with a tight joint.